What is this Teaching in Ghana project all about?

-The teach in Ghana project is based in a local community right outside Accra.
-The community is very welcoming to the volunteers as the project has been set up there for a long time.
-You will be at the heart of the Ghanaian lifestyle, while not being too close to the chaos of Accra.
-Yes, The centre of Accra is only 20/40 minutes away depending on traffic.
-So you will have the opportunity to visit the bustling city of Ghana with its local markets and an active nightlife.
+The teach in Ghana project is based in a local community right outside Cape Coast.
+The community is very welcoming to the volunteers as the project has been set up there for a long time by volunteers themselves who have organized fundraisers when they returned home.
+You will be at the heart of the Ghanaian lifestyle.

 You will be ideally located to go visit some of the main Ghana tourist attractions such as the Volta Lake, Cape Coast, Elmina and the Mole National Park for wildlife viewing.

 Details & Costs

 - Duration: 2+ weeks

 - Cost: £1784 / $2784 for 2 weeks

 - Location: Cape Coast, Ghana